For the average person who wants to lose weight

 It's important to understand that satiation is not proportional with the number of calories of food.
 It is currently unknown what causes satiation.
 One possible explanation is leptin.

 You should eat fruits, vegetables and seeds (including nuts) which are solid (= not leaves) and don't need cooking (and, of course, without cooking them).
-On one hand the cooking (not just the heat) destroys some nutrients and fiber from foods, but on the other hand it releases some nutrients and calories from the destroyed fiber, so there is a balance; just don't cook the life out of food.
+On one hand the cooking (not just the heat) destroys some fiber and nutrients from foods, but on the other hand it releases some nutrients and calories from the destroyed fiber, so there is a balance which depends on the type of food.
+Just don't cook the life out of food!

-You will hear that fruits and vegetables are awesome and that they all contain essential nutrients.
-But you will not hear that you would have to eat every day a huge amount of those foods (and many others) in order to get all the essential nutrients and to actually benefit from them.
+You will hear that fruits and vegetables are awesome and that they contain all sorts of essential nutrients.
+But you will not hear that you would have to eat every day a huge amount of those foods (and many others) in order to get all the essential nutrients which can benefit you.

 Fruits and vegetables are not magical, but have several key advantages: